About Jitesh Patel

 I like to experiment with new styles and techniques.
 I personally think it’s important to keep your style of work evolving on a constant basis.
 I feel it’s an equation which requires a solution.
 I have an inquisitive personality and this is what drives the process.

 I like to travel, which provides a great opportunity to tune into new environments and be inspired.
 I have often come away more cultured and mature as a designer from being in a foreign land.

 I like to draw maps of the destinations I travel to, this involves drawing in my small Moleskine sketchbook, I draw the road layout of the destination and the well-known locations of the destination, this gives me a unique understating of each place I travel to.

 I have developed a style over the years, which is constantly developing.
-Its clean and simple in its form.
+It’s clean and simple in its form.
 I like to create intricate, delicate work, which has a feminine touch to my illustrations.
 I trust in the composition and weight of my work.
-It’s a very thought through process and everything is placed coherently.
+It’s very thought through the process and everything is placed coherently.

-The lines are swooping and weaving through the design, which provide a sense of movement.
+The lines are swooping and weaving through the design, which provides a sense of movement.
 These forms interact with elements in my illustration, which is very characteristic of my work.

 I enjoy what I do as a designer, its something that gives me a sense of pride.
 I am very satisfied whenever I complete a piece of work and see it used in a commercial way